Canon PIXMA TR8620a Printer Review

 • Sheet rollers cause markings on photos.

-Small/Home Office
+Small Office

-The Canon PIXMA TR8620a is decent for small or home offices.
+The Canon PIXMA TR8620a is okay for small offices.
 This printer has a low page yield, so you'll frequently need to buy and install new ink cartridges if your office needs include high printing volumes.
 However, high-yield cartridges are available and will last longer.
 Printing speeds are mediocre, but black and color documents look great and detailed.
 This printer also has a wide range of connectivity options, making it convenient to use.

 Pros